Options Counseling and Family Services

 In partnership with members of the communities we serve, Options Counseling and Family Services promotes safety, healing, and empowerment for individuals and families.

-This position is anticipated to be part-time (20 hours/week).
+This position is anticipated to be full-time (40 hours/week).
+However, some weeks may have fewer scheduled hours.
 The actual hours worked may vary daily depending on the needs of the referring agency or individual client families.
-Example of schedule based on current client needs: Mon 1-5 pm, Tue 1-5 pm, Wed 8-12 pm, Thurs 1-5 pm, Friday 8-12 pm.
+Some overtime may be required and approved by your supervisor in response to client needs, referrals, or other factors.

 50% - Direct Service